mpsonntag/snippets/notes/projects/doi/doi_make_release.md

 docker push gnode/gin-doi:live-YYYY-MM-DD
 ```

-- make sure the tested github changes have been merged into master and prepare a matching tag in the gin-doi git repository
+- make sure the tested github changes have been merged into master and prepare a matching tag in the local gin-doi git repository

 ```bash
 git tag -a live-YYYY-MM-DD -m "GIN DOI Live-YYYY-MM-DD"
 ```

-- move to the live server
+- access the live DOI server machine
 - if the config has to be changed, move to the doi config folder and prepare a config file marked with the deployment day

 ```bash